jhlagado/struct-z80/README.md

     a = 'D';
 }
 ```
-Without some kind of "elseif" construct our macro version would look like this:
+Without some kind way of chaining "if" statements we end up with a heavily nested sequence like this:

 ```
 ld A, input